All vehicle insurance

 “Ideally, it makes good sense to combine the living will and medical power of attorney-type documents,” Hamilton said.
 “It is best to have the document or documents drafted by an attorney familiar with the subject.”

 Just like completing planning documents, work with a trusted legal advisor to identify the right transition strategy for you.
 Options include:

 - Operate the farm on a scaled-back or part-time basis

 - Lease land and other major assets like livestock and machinery

 - Hire a custom farm or ranch operator

 Think about both your expected financial needs late into life as well as any personal preferences for how you want your assets handled in arriving on the right strategy.

-“Rather than focusing on transferring assets or protecting beneficiaries after the owner’s death, the childless should try to focus more on lifetime concerns and especially their fear of running out of money," Patton said.
+“Rather than focusing on transferring assets or protecting beneficiaries after the owner’s death, the childless should try to focus more on lifetime concerns and especially their fear of running out of money," Hamilton said.
 "In doing so, they should look to their professional advisors to help guard and protect their long-term interests."

 Learn about Nationwide agribusiness insurance